Stukeley 15th century Playing Cards Deck

 A great gift for father’s day, buy some coins to complete your medieval gambling set.

-Printed on quality 300 gram card stock and hand cut to an oval shape.
+Printed on quality 300 gram card stock.